Menu

 Dedication

-Elder Ronald A. Rasband of the Quorum of the Twelve Apostles will dedicate the Abidjan Ivory Coast Temple on May 25, 2025, during a single session.
+Elder Ronald A. Rasband of the Quorum of the Twelve Apostles dedicated the Abidjan Ivory Coast Temple on May 25, 2025, during a single session.

 The Abidjan temple was announced April 5, 2015, by President Thomas S. Monson.
 The groundbreaking and site dedication were held on Nov.
 8, 2018, and presided over by Elder Neil L. Andersen of the Quorum of the Twelve Apostles.

-After a public open house from May 1 to May 17, 2025, the Abidjan Ivory Coast Temple will be dedicated May 25, 2025, by Elder Ronald A. Rasband of the Quorum of the Twelve Apostles.
+After a public open house from May 1 to May 17, 2025, the Abidjan Ivory Coast Temple was dedicated May 25, 2025, by Elder Ronald A. Rasband of the Quorum of the Twelve Apostles.

 Architecture and Design of the Abidjan Ivory Coast Temple